goloshubov/fconfig/README.md

 ```

 ## files repos
-Dotfiles/configs can be in one (and the only) repository, in different repos, or combination of both.
+Dotfiles/configs can be in one (and the only) repository or in different repos, public and private mix for example.

-The files_repos variable might be defined in group_vars/all.yml, e.g.:
+The files_repos variable might be defined in group_vars/all.yml:

 ```yaml
 files_repos: